menandmice/micetro_docs/guides/implementation/installation_azure.rst

   :width: 80%
   :align: center

-Enter the search term "Men & Mice Suite" click on the offering and there should open a sidebar to the right with a "Create" button.
+Enter the search term "Men&Mice Suite" click on the offering and there should open a sidebar to the right with a "Create" button.

 .. image:: ../../images/micetro-azure-2.png
   :width: 80%